asenovakristiana/University-Course-with-Internship-in-ICB-Capston-Project-/README.md

 # University-Course-with-Internship-in-ICB-Capston-Project

 ## - I have two course projects, both of which contain technical errors that, if removed, would stop them from being functional.
-Neither of them is easy to migrate, and that’s part of ## - their charm.
+Neither of them is easy to migrate, and that’s part of their charm.
 They were written manually—one even in Notepad—and were the most fun projects to work on.
-Artificial intelligence and migrating to .NET 8 would certainly be a drawn-## - out task for this particular project, which is the only one whose creativity I would share.
-Good old-fashioned programming, without being overwhelmed by libraries and strict -##principles, has its own charm.
+Artificial intelligence and migrating to .NET 8 would certainly be a drawn-out task for this particular project, which is the only one whose creativity I would share.
+Good old-fashioned programming, without being overwhelmed by libraries and strict principles, has its own charm.

 Sofia University "St. Kliment Ohridski" Faculty of Mathematics and Informatics Course Project Title: Information System for Monitoring and Analysis of Living Conditions in Student Dormitories
 Student: Kristiana Asenova Asenova,